presidentbeef/brakeman/docs/warning_types/link_to_href/index.markdown

-Even though Rails will escape the link provided to `link_to`, values starting with "javascript:" or "data:" are unescaped and dangerous.
+Even though Rails will escape the link provided to `link_to`, values starting with `javascript:` or `data:` are unescaped and dangerous.

 Brakeman will warn on if user values are used to provide the HREF value in `link_to` or if they are interpolated at the beginning of a string.